Krazick/18XX-Game-Engine/readme.md

 # Tests
 <a name="Tests"></a>

 Various JUnit Tests have been created to exercise the functionality of the Game Engine.
 These are by no means complete and exhaustive at this time.
+There is use of Mockito to provide Mock Objects.
+Attempts have been made to use factories to create the more complex objects to be mocked.
+These factories have consistent nameing schemes.

 # Related Projects